 Is your snoring affecting your overall health?

-Dr. Alexander practices dental sleep medicine to offer treatment for those suffering from sleep disorders, particularly obstructive sleep apnea (OSA).
-He has both experience and training in the diagnosis and treatment of OSA, a sleep disorder that can ultimately be life threatening if left untreated.
+Dr. Alexander practices dental sleep medicine to offer treatment for those suffering from sleep disorders, particularly Obstructive Sleep Apnea (OSA).
+OSA is a sleep disorder that can ultimately be life-threatening.
+He has both experience and training in the diagnosis and treatment of OSA.

 - Daytime fatigue